geoffrich/seattlejs-slides-2023/slides.md

 Choosing a framework is more than just syntax

-Lets understand the principles that make SvelteKit what it is
+It's also values -- express themselves in code & what you ship

--->
+Lets understand the principles that make SvelteKit what it is -->

 ---